bogyman/some_test_task/README.md

 3. Anonymous  users can register himselfs or log in.
 After registration can do nothing during Admin set user`s 'is_authorized' to "True".
 4. Searching the books by keyword.
 The searching occurs in books` titles and authors` names.
 If keyword is empty, whole list of books is shown.
 Every lists has paginations.
 5. Admin interface is available for users, who have 'is_admin' in 'True'
-6. Forms fields are validated for empty value.
+6. Forms fields are validated for empty value, unique values for User and Author.